Visions of Healing

 “Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”
 (NRSV Jer.
 1:5)

 This 3-hour retreat provides healing from personal brokenness by focusing upon establishing a healthy relationship with self.
 Using various communication techniques, participants develop self-portraits as reflected through spiritual autobiography, life history, and an exploration of personal purpose.

-For more information, please contact The Rev. Dr. Robert Phillips, Director for Leadership Development and Congregational Care at (202) 537-6531.
+For more information, please contact The Rev. Dr. Robert Phillips, Canon for Leadership Development and Congregational Care at (202) 537-6531.